 Bonus: What to Try When Your Child Has Anxiety at Bedtime

 The same happens for children too.
-The difference is, they may not be able to say, “Hey Mom, I’m stressed.”
-Instead, they say — “don’t leave,” “stay with me,” “I can’t sleep.”
+The difference is, that they may not be able to say, “Hey Mom, I’m stressed.”
+Instead, they say — “don’t leave,” “stay with me,” and “I can’t sleep.”